Discovering the Yorkshire Dales

 A quaint little Yorkshire village, Aysgarth is not to be missed.
 And, just outside of the village is Aysgarth Falls which is one of Wensleydale’s best-loved attractions.

 The famous Aysgarth Falls are an impressive spot, where the River Ure hurls itself over three massive rocky steps; the Upper, Middle and Lower Falls.
-The upper and middle falls were featured in a key scene with Kevin Costner in the film Robin Hood: Prince of Thieves, and are certainly the most eye-catching.
-When the water level is low, you can catch plenty of people pottering about over the falls.
 In the wetter months, you can appreciate the water cascading at full speed.
-Nearby by there is a wooded valley boasting wild flowers and many woodland walking trails laid out for visitors, with spectacular views along the way.
-Look out for any dormice, which are thriving in the woods too!
 The National Park Centre hosts a delicious café, well known for its delicious home-made cakes!
 Alternatively, take a picnic and sit by the top of the falls where there are an abundance of benches and space to idle away the hours.
 The centre is also stocked with guides on local walks to help you make the most out of your visit.

 If you wish to walk further, there are many walks through the woods to Carperby, West Burton and Castle Burton as well as riverside walks to Askrigg and Bainbrige.
 Aysgarth Village is small but has plenty of amenities; two pubs, a shop for bike hire, and tearoom.
 The church is worth a visit, as it is home to a stunning screen saved from Jervaulx Abbey after the great ransacking by Henry VII.